FAQs

 Are there any extra fees or charges?

 There will be additional fees for aftercare should you need the service.
-Pre-registration at least one week ahead is required.
+Pre-registration is required.

 What if my child doesn't know anyone at camp?